California to allow college athletes to be paid, in blow to NCAA rules

 “A patchwork of different laws from different states will make unattainable the goal of providing a fair and level playing field,” it said in a statement.

-California has a history of driving legal changes in the United States by testing new policy ideas.
+The NCAA reported total revenues of more than $1 billion last year, about 80% of which came from television and marketing rights fees.

-Reporting by Gabriella Borter and Amy Tennery; Editing by Bill Berkrot
+Reporting by Gabriella Borter and Amy Tennery; Editing by Bill Berkrot and David Gregorio